pfdubois/BridgeBidding/source/CompetingSuit.rst

 :term:`takeout` double at first.
 This "power double" is discussed in :ref:`Takeout Doubles <takeout_double>`.

-Classify your hand as usual.
-For a more dangerous case such as a two-level overcall, especially vulnerable, you need a good hand and a good suit.
+To make an overcall in a dangerous case such as a two-level overcall, especially vulnerable, you need a good hand and a good suit.
 For less dangerous cases, you need one or the other.
-In both cases, you should want the suit led if your partner becomes the opening leader.
+In both cases, you should welcome the suit being led if your partner becomes the opening leader.

 One case that requires special caution is overcalling a minor at the two level.
-Your reward is not high and your risk is high, especially vulnerable.
+Your reward is not high while your risk is high, especially vulnerable.
 It is really best to have a good six-card suit, and 10+ HCP.

 You can overcall 1N with 15-18 HCP and a stopper (preferably more) in their suit.